Want U Back: Critical reception

 Lewis Corner of Digital Spy gave the song a positive review stating: "Truth be told, it's quite refreshing for an artist to embrace their perceived public image, but the joke is really on us.
 Why?
 Because it's Cher Lloyd who has the last laugh with another hit on her hands."
 X. Alexander of Idolator said "Instead of blasting us with that 'Swagger Jagger', she's coming at us with the uber-catchy 'Want U Back' — a good choice, since we haven't been able to get it out of our heads since we first heard it."
 Virgin Media's Matthew Horton wrote that the song has "dynamic catchy bounce."
-David Griffiths from 4Music praised the track, writing: "It might not sound a million miles away from Miley Cyrus' 'Party in the USA', but it's got Cher's stamp all over it.
+David Griffiths from 4Music praised the track, writing: "It might not sound a million miles away from Miley Cyrus' 'Party in the U.S.A.', but it's got Cher's stamp all over it.
 From her dead pan delivery ('Please, this ain't even jealousy, she ain't got nothin' on me') to her screams of frustration peppered throughout the track, this has the potential to be an enormous global hit."
 Bradley Stern from "MuuMuse" commented: "It is one of the album’s catchiest, cutest moments–even if Lloyd’s gritting her teeth and clenching her fists with rage."
 He further wrote:

 "Kicking off with a deliciously angry grunt that plays on loop (UHH!!!) [...]
-Lloyd sings incredulously on the bouncing electro-pop beat, dissing the chick’s jeans and denying all charges of jealousy in the process."
+Lloyd sings incredulously on the bouncing electropop beat, dissing the chick’s jeans and denying all charges of jealousy in the process."

 In December, popular US teen website Pop Dust called "Want U Back" the 25th Best Song of 2012.
 They wrote about it saying "An entire timeline of Stockholm syndrome in three-and-a-half minutes: Who is this manic muppet, and why is she grunting?
-Does she know he doesn’t want her back?
-At least she’s honest about her brattiness though, that’s refreshing.
-Do you think she’s in on the joke?
-Huh, it’s over already?
+Does she know he doesn't want her back?
+At least she's honest about her brattiness though, that's refreshing.
+Do you think she's in on the joke?
+Huh, it's over already?
 OK, maybe just one more listen.
-Wait, why can’t I get her voice out of my head?
-Rimembah ol the things that you an’ oi did fuhst?
+Wait, why can't I get her voice out of my head?
+Rimembah ol the things that you an' oi did fuhst?
 No, stop looking at me like that, I'm just doing my Cher Lloyd impression".